Iversity: Business Model

-iversity earns revenue through the sale of certificates, which online learners receive after successfully completing courses on iversity.org thereby catering to all types of learners, among them working professionals who need to document their learning achievements and university students.
+iversity earns revenue through the sale of certificates, which online learners receive after completing courses on iversity.org thereby catering to all types of learners, among them working professionals who need to document their learning achievements and university students.
 Some courses at iversity can be integrated into the student's diploma through the European Credit Transfer and Accumulation System (ECTS).

 iversity has raised more than €5 million in venture capital.
-The investors are T-Venture, bmp media investors, BFB Frühphasenfonds, Masoud Kamali, Westtech Ventures, CRALS, Peter Zühlsdorf and Kontor B45.
+The investors are T-Venture, BMP media investors, BFB Frühphasenfonds, Masoud Kamali, Westtech Ventures, CRALS, Peter Zühlsdorf and Kontor B45.

-The iversity Advisory board consists of Dr. Jörg Dräger and Prof. Édouard Husson.
+The iversity advisory board consists of Dr. Jörg Dräger and Prof. Édouard Husson.